Michelle L. Ivey, Ph.D., CCC-SLP

 Curriculum Vitae

-Michelle L. Ivey is an instructional associate professor in the Department of Communication Sciences and Disorders.
-She also serves as a clinical education supervisor for on- and off- campus placements, is the Speech Language Pathology Core Faculty for the LoneStar Leadership Education in Neurodevelopmental Disabilities (LEND) grant, and sits on the Undergraduate Committee of the University of Houston Faculty Senate.
+Michelle L. Ivey is an instructional professor in the Department of Communication Sciences and Disorders.
+She also serves as a clinical education supervisor for on- and off- campus placements and is the Speech Language Pathology Core Faculty for the LoneStar Leadership Education in Neurodevelopmental Disabilities (LEND) grant.
 Dr. Ivey’s academic, clinical, and research interests focus on children with communication disorders, especially with autism spectrum disorders and young, pre- or early-verbal children.
 She enjoys investigating evidence-based means to help these individuals improve communication and have successful and engaged interactions.

 Education